C0DE-Z/GitHub-Repo-Fetcher/README.md

 A simple Node.js module to fetch GitHub repositories, READMEs, and user statistics for a given profile.

+Please leave a star if you use this <3

 ## Features
 - Fetch user's repositories and their READMEs
 - Get comprehensive user statistics